sns15y/youths/README.md

 # youths

-This Project is focusing on the Case Study No 3
+This Project is focusing on the Case Study No 3: Empowering Youth For Future Workforce

 Team Members:
 Shane Nickveen Sylvester
 Muhammad Firdaus Bin Suhaimi
 Aisyah Idayu Binti Madhi
 Izzatul Nurul Fathin

+Details:-
+In General, Our focus is build a Youth Engagement Platforms That can fostering engagement in the capital market, Promoting financial Literacy, Investment Education and Entrepreneurship Oppurtunities.
+We also want our system to be the public choice in term of career pathways and community building.
+Career Pathways

+Youth Engagement Platform
+=Forums,Educational Platform (News/Artical)

+Technology Integration
+=

+Career Pathways
+=Upskilling Space- Course with E-Cert

+Community Building
+=Mentorship, Committee service - Volunteering